FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/_index.md

 {
-    "title": "Build APIs and exits",
+    "title": "Programming interfaces",
     "linkTitle": "Build APIs and exits",
     "weight": "250"
 }This section describes the Transfer CFT batch programming interfaces for Transfer CFT.

 ## Transfer CFT APIs in a z/OS environment

-Transfer CFT APIs are described in the sub-book [Using APIs](../../using_apis).
+Transfer CFT APIs are described in the sub-book [Using APIs](../../../app_integration_intro/using_apis).
 This programming interface can be accessed in the Assembler, COBOL and C programming languages.

 Transfer CFT APIs use the DLL mode exclusively, with samples located in the following libraries: